-In 15 seasons at Kansas, Bill Self is 447-96 (82.2 percent), averaging 29.8 wins per year.
-Overall, Self has a 654-201 (76.5 percent) record in 25 seasons as a head coach.
+In 20 seasons at Kansas, Bill Self is 565-132 (81.0 percent), averaging 28.3 wins per year.
+Overall, Self has a 772-237 (76.5 percent) record in 30 seasons as a head coach.

-While at Kansas, Self has won one national championship, a KU-record 14-straight regular-season Big 12 Conference titles and eight league tournament championships.
-He is 234-13 all-time in Allen Fieldhouse.
+While at Kansas, Self has won two national championships, an NCAA record 13-straight regular-season Big 12 Conference titles, 16 overall, and eight league tournament championships.
+He has guided KU to three Final Fours and eight Elite Eights.
+He is 299-17 all-time in Allen Fieldhouse.
 In his first trip to the Final Four in 2008, Self’s team won the title.
-Self is one of 10 active coaches in NCAA Division I to have won a national title.
-Kansas’ 14-straight conference titles (2005-18) rank is an NCAA Division I record.
+Self is one of only two active coaches (Rick Pitino) to have won multiple NCAA titles.

-A nine-time conference coach of the year, eight of which came at Kansas (2006, 2009, 2011, 2012, 2015, 2016, 2017, 2018), Self has guided his teams to 20-straight 23-win seasons dating back to 1998-99.
-Self’s teams have won 18 league crowns in the last 20 years.
-The other two seasons resulted in runner-up conference finishes.
+A nine-time conference coach of the year, eight of which came at Kansas (2006, 2009, 2011, 2012, 2015, 2016, 2017, 2018), Self has guided his teams to 23-win seasons in 23 of the last 25 seasons dating back to 1998-99.
+Self’s teams have won 20 league crowns in the last 25 years.
+His teams have never finished lower than third in the conference.

 Enshrined as a first-ballot honoree in the Class of 2017 Naismith Memorial Basketball Hall of Fame, Self became the ninth fastest in NCAA history to win 600 career games.
 Kansas’ 300 victories under Self in his first 10 seasons were more wins than any other NCAA Division I school in the previous 10 years.
-With 447 wins at KU in 15 seasons, Self ranks second on the school’s coaching list, only trailing Phog Allen’s 590.
+With 565 wins at KU in 20 seasons, Self ranks second on the school’s coaching list, only trailing Phog Allen’s 590.

-In the classroom under Self, Kansas has 36 Academic All-Big 12 selections, including 26 first-team honorees.
+In the classroom under Self, Kansas has 54 Academic All-Big 12 selections, including 45 first-team honorees.
 Included are Academic All-Americans Cole Aldrich (2010) and Tyrel Reed (2011) with Aldrich being named the Academic All-American of the Year.

 Also while at Kansas, Self has been head coach of two gold medal winning USA teams.
 In summer 2018, he guided USA Basketball to a 6-0 record at the 2018 FIBA Americas U18 World Championships in Canada.
-In summer 2015, he led a KU based team representing the USA to an 8-0 record at the World University Games in South Korea.
+In summer 2015, he led a KU-based team representing the USA to an 8-0 record at the World University Games in South Korea.

 Self came to KU from the University of Illinois, where he guided the Fighting Illini to a 78-24 record over three seasons, including two Big Ten regular-season championships, a Big Ten Tournament title and three-straight NCAA Tournament appearances.
 In Self’s first season in Champaign, the Illini advanced to the NCAA Tournament Elite Eight.